-C. Wang and J. L. Drewniak, "Quantifying the Effects on EMI and SI of Source Imbalances in Differential Signaling," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2003, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+C. Wang and J. L. Drewniak, "Quantifying the Effects on EMI and SI of Source Imbalances in Differential Signaling," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2003, Boston, MA), vol. 2, pp. 865 - 868, Institute of Electrical and Electronics Engineers (IEEE), Aug 2003.

 Electrical and Computer Engineering

 Keywords and Phrases

 EMI; S-Parameters; SI Problem; Common-Mode Components; Delay Skew; Differential Signaling; Electromagnetic Interference; Multiport Networks; Signal Integrity; Slew Rate Skew; Source Imbalances; Three-Port Mixed-Mode S-Parameters; Delay Skews; Imbalances; Slew Rate Skews; Electromagnetic Wave Interference; Equivalent Circuits; Mathematical Models; Scattering Parameters; Digital Integrated Circuits; Imbalances; SI

 International Standard Serial Number (ISSN)